U53RW4R3/SCPA/README.md

 ## `> cat introduction.txt`

-The **SCPA (Sophicated Cyber Penetration Attacks)** is for hackers wanting a straight guidance with many sections involves in offensive operations.
+The **SCPA (Sophicated/Simplified Cyber Penetration Attacks)** is for hackers wanting a straight guidance with many sections involves in offensive operations.
 It outlines in a systematic approach, because there are so many resources that are being broadcast on the internet.
 I've compiled it together which contains sources have been re-applied providing use cases and scenarios in many ways.

 ## `> whoarewe && cat about_SCPA_project.txt`